Recognize Types of Concerning Behavior

 • Exhaustion/fatigue, excessive worry, sleeping/eating problems

-• Medical and Mental Health Concerns
+Medical or Mental Health Concerns

 Examples: sudden or long-term illness, depression, or anxiety.